 January 2017 - June 2020

 - A. Pessoa, M. Poss, R. Sadykov, and F. Vanderbeck: Branch-and-cut-and-price for the robust capacitated vehicle routing problem with knapsack uncertainty.
-Minor revision pending for Operations research.
+Operations research, In press.

 - M. Bougeret, A. Pessoa, and M. Poss: Robust scheduling with budgeted uncertainty.
 Discrete Applied Mathematics 261: 93-107 (2019)

 - M. Bougeret, K. Jansen, M. Poss, L. Rohwedder: Approximation results for makespan minimization with budgeted uncertainty.
 WAOA (2019)

 - Y. Al Najjar, N. Goldberg, S. Karhi, M. Poss: Robust Two-Stage Packing into Designated and Multipurpose Bins.
 IFAC 2019

 - A. Basu Roy, M. Bougeret, N. Goldberg, M. Poss: Approximating Robust Bin Packing with Budgeted Uncertainty.
 WADS 2019: 71-84

 - Z. Alès, S. Nguyen, M. Poss: Minimizing the weighted sum of completion times under processing time uncertainty.
 INOC 2017